 China’s J-20 stealthy fighter prototype “is at the heavy end of the fighter scale, leaving ample room for medium and light platforms” as follow-on stealth designs to be issued by Beijing’s aerospace industry, says Douglas Barrie, senior fellow at The International Institute for Strategic Studies.
 These follow-on aircraft may also be the vehicles for developing more all-aspect low observability.
 He notes that the J-20 appears optimized for stealth in the forward sector, which would ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Analyst Sees Room For Growth In Chinese Stealth Fighter Arena".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Analyst Sees Room For Growth In Chinese Stealth Fighter Arena".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.